E4S-Project/e4s-alc/README.md

 * `spack-version` - Specifies the version of Spack to install in the `X.Y.Z` format representing major, minor, and point release versions.
 Default is the latest Spack version.
 * `post-spack-install-commands` - A set of commands that execute after Spack installation.
 * `spack-env-file` - The local `.yaml` file used to build out Spack environments.
+* `spack-compiler` - The Spack compiler to be installed for building the specified Spack packages.
 * `spack-packages` - A set of Spack packages to be installed into the image.
 * `post-spack-stage-commands` - A set of commands that execute towards the end of the Spack Stage of the Dockerfile build.